onejeuu/sc-file/docs/source/faq.rst

 - **What happened**: error message, wrong output, etc.
 - **What you expected**: correct output, different format, etc.
-- **Which file (if any)**: attach file or describe path.
-Without it, bug cannot be reproduced.
+- **Which file (if any)**: provide its path or attach it.

-| Reports without a file or clear description are hard to fix.
+| Reports without a file path or clear description are hard to fix.
-| The more details you provide, the faster is fix.
+| More detail usually means a faster fix.